-2. Garden of Life RAW Probiotics for Women
+2. Garden of Life RAW Probiotics Women 50 & Wiser

-Garden of Life’s M.O. is providing supplements that derive their ingredients from natural ingredients, and their RAW Probiotics supplement for women is an excellent example of the strengths of this approach.
+Garden of Life’s M.O. is providing supplements that derive their ingredients from natural ingredients, and their RAW Probiotics supplement for women age 50 and older is an excellent example of the strengths of this approach.

-It includes an eye-popping 82 billion CFUs, and 32 different strains of probiotic bacteria.
-These come from fermented natural products such as kefir and yogurt; as a result, the bacterial biodiversity is large, and the supplement provides a tremendous amount of additional vitamins and minerals.
+It includes an eye-popping 85 billion CFUs, and 33 different strains of probiotic bacteria.
+These come from fermented natural products such as kefir and yogurt; as a result, the bacterial biodiversity is large, and the supplement also provides a tremendous amount of additional vitamins and minerals.